Football: Manchester United through as runners-up despite defeat to Valencia

 Porto would probably be the favoured pick but on this evidence, they might feel the same about United.
 After all, Valencia also made changes, eight of them, with their fate resigned to dropping into the Europa League.

-They had failed to score in six of their last eight Champions League games while poor form in La Liga has their coach Marcelino fighting for his future.
+Valencia had failed to score in six of their previous eight Champions League games while poor form in La Liga has their coach Marcelino fighting for his future.

 After drawing against Sevilla last weekend, their fans swung white handkerchiefs in the air to demonstrate their dissatisfaction.